dokai/gitctl/README.txt

 2.0a3 (2008-09-16)

+ - Added a --no-fetch option to 'gitctl pending' to avoid fetching. [dokai]

  - 'gitctl update' now shows which projects were updated and which were not when using pinned down revisions [dokai]